-Our practice group is recruiting one Primary Care Clinic Physician (PCP) in a full-time capacity at the Student Health and Wellness Center (SHWC) on the Homewood campus, and at University Health Services (UHS) on the East Baltimore campus.
-The PCP will work collaboratively with other healthcare providers across the University on other campuses, and may be called upon to provide care at any time at other locations, including proposed extended services to our Washington, DC campus.
+Our practice group is recruiting one Primary Care Clinic Physician (PCP) in a full-time capacity at University Health Services (UHS) on the East Baltimore campus.
+The PCP will work collaboratively with other healthcare providers across the University and may be called upon to provide care at other locations, including our Washington, D.C. campus.

-Perform monthly peer chart reviews and pass periodic laboratory proficiency testing and quality control reviews.
+Perform regular peer chart reviews and pass periodic laboratory proficiency testing and quality control reviews.

-Provide on-call phone services to SHWB patients either when the on-call coverage physician is absent or in rotation with other SHWB physicians.
+Provide back-up on-call phone services to SHWB-PC patients either when the on-call coverage physician is absent or in rotation with other SHWB-PC physicians.

 Attend SHWB educational and accreditation programs and show evidence of continued self-development and professional involvement by participating in continuing medical educational programs.
 Assist in accreditation-related projects, including but not limited to policies, meetings, and studies.